sugyun/DCGS/README.md

-# Divide and conquer algorithm for global stabilization (DCGS)
+# Divide and conquer framework for global stabilization (DCGS)
-Find control sets for global stabilization of a target attractor by finding optimal FVS subsets (canalizing sets) using canalizing effect without considering monostability in each SCC and then combining them.
+Find control sets for global stabilization of a target point attractor by finding optimal FVS subsets (canalizing sets) based on canalizing effect without considering monostability in each SCC and then combining them.
 ##### Please check "Tutorial_example.ipynb".

 # Requirements